abhishekmishragithub/Jekyll-site/about.md

 title: About Abhishek
 permalink: /about/
 layout: page
-excerpt: Hello Folks, I am Abhishek from Mumbai, India, working as a Developer Advocate for the [YugabyteDB](https://www.yugabyte.com/yugabytedb/) database.
+excerpt: Hello Folks, I am Abhishek from Mumbai, India, working as a Developer Advocate for the [Dozer](https://www.getdozer.io), a data API backend.
 comments: false
 ---

 Hello, I am Abhishek from Mumbai, India.
 My pronouns are He/Him/His.
-I am working as a Developer Advocate [@Yugabyte](https://www.yugabyte.com/yugabytedb/)DB, a [distributed SQL](https://www.yugabyte.com/tech/distributed-sql/) database startup.
+I am working as a Developer Advocate [@Dozer](https://www.github.com/getdozer/dozer), a data API backend startup, lets you build low latency APIs in few minutes from any data source.
 I'm a backend software engineer and DevOps, an Open Source enthusiast highly driven by dev communities and proficient in Python & its application architecture.
 Apart from my professional work, I contribute to and run a few developer communities, some conferences across India, evangelize for OSS, and D&I in the tech community.

 Side by side, I also mentor students and folks in the community.
 I like OSS (& communities) and doing infra <> DevOps work.
 I am a huge supporter of Python & the dev ecosystem around it, and I am well versed in implementing APIs (in Flask) and a bit of fronted (UI) work.
 I Like to read and implement more on the clean code paradigm!
 I love to attend conferences.
 Please take me along if you plan to attend one :wink:.
 I also contribute to dev communities - Python India - a few local chapters as well, such as [PyCon APAC](https://twitter.com/pyconapac), [PyLadies Chennai](https://chennai.pyladies.com/), and [GDG](https://gdg.community.dev/gdg-cloud-chennai/) to name a few.